 You can also find this information for individual companies by searching: "name of a company + investor relations," and then find the investor relations section on their website.
 This is where you can find earnings reports and other important company announcements such as annual reports.

-But to begin, before these earnings are available to the public, "wall street analysts," which I would recommend ignoring for the most part, come up with estimates on how they expect companies to perform.
+Before these earnings are available to the public, "wall street analysts" come up with estimates on how they expect companies to perform.
 If a company beats these analyst expectations, it usually sends the stock up.
 On the other hand, if a company fails to meet these analyst's estimates, a drop in the stock price usually follows.

 More often than not, the day before, on, and after companies release their earnings reports, their stock will naturally tend to be more volatile.
 You should therefore keep track of when your company's earnings reports are released to avoid making any poor investment decisions.

 Furthermore, although it may seem like a stock price would always increase after a company beats analyst estimates, this is not always the case.
 In fact, a stock performing extremely well and beating analyst expectations may scare off investors and a sharp decrease in the stock price may happen the day earnings are announced.
 However, this is not usually the case for earnings reports that fail to beat analyst estimates.